Bioavailability and the Different Forms of Vitamins

 Besides the form of vitamin D, the vehicle in which vitamin D is in can also affect how it’s absorbed in the body.
-Research shows that the body can absorb vitamin D3 in microencapsulated and oil-based form better than vitamin D3 in micellized form (12).
-In simpler terms, a natural lecithin, or fat-based capsule allows for the body to better absorb vitamin D3 in the body versus a water-soluble vehicle.
+Research shows that the body can absorb vitamin D3 in a microencapsulated and oil-based form better than vitamin D3 in micellized form (12).
+In simpler terms, natural lecithin, or fat-based capsule allows for the body to better absorb vitamin D3 in the body versus a water-soluble vehicle.

 Vitamin E has strong antioxidant properties.
 It reduces the number of free radicals created when your body converts fat to energy.
 It also supports the immune system and plays a role in gene expression.

 Vitamin E is a fat-soluble vitamin that comes in eight forms that include the alpha, beta, gamma, and delta forms of tocopherol and tocotrienol (13).
 Some research shows that alpha forms of tocopherol and tocotrienols are more bioavailable than delta- or gamma- forms (14).
 Although the alpha form is believed to be the most effective, many supplements often combine these forms and list them as “mixed tocopherols” to extract any benefit from the different forms working together is synergy.

 Although both the natural and synthetic forms of vitamin E are nearly identical from a molecular standpoint, many believe that the natural form provides a greater benefit.
 You will commonly see vitamins listed on a nutritional label as starting with d-alpha or dl-alpha.
 The “d” indicates that it is the natural form, while “dl” signifies that it is the synthetic version.